peterprototypes/peterprototypes.com/content/about-me/index.md

 `Developer` on **[femtovg](https://github.com/femtovg/femtovg)** - a GPU anti-aliased 2D vector drawing library ported from [C](https://github.com/memononen/nanovg) to Rust

-`Hardware developer` for an in-house linear motion timelapse camera rig.
+Worked on hardware and firmware for an in-house linear motion timelapse camera rig.
 Some of the tasks I did:
 - Designed the schematic and board layout in EAGLE, fitting power requirements and size constraints.
 - Ordered, assembled, and tested several PCB revisions.
 - Developed firmware for simultaneous real-time communication and motion control.
+- <button class="gallery" data-id="timelapse-camera-rig">Gallery</button>

 `Backend developer` on **[KingFootball](https://web.archive.org/web/20230224100624/kingfootball.com)**.
 My main responsibilities were:
 - Co-designed and maintained database schema